 L-arginine can also be found in red meat, fish, oatmeal, and even dairy products.

 10. Get plenty of sleep

 As opposed to sleeping around, it’s advisable that you sleep in.

 A lack of sleep won’t only make you grouchy, but sleep disorders have been linked to an increased risk of experiencing moderate or complete erectile dysfunction (6).

-Granted it can be hard to get quality sleep, especially in a pandemic, but here are a few tips you can try:
+Granted, it can be hard to get quality sleep, especially during a pandemic, but here are a few tips you can try: